 Carole Anne Fallon's Obituary

-Not that Carole was without social engagements of her own.
-She made friends easily wherever she went, attracting people with her laughter, her stories, her flair for fashion, and her gift for listening.
-During their years in England, she and Michael loved visiting country pubs, hopping over to Copenhagen for their anniversary, and renting a gỉte in the south of France for a family holiday.
-But above all Carole loved being close to family again — especially her younger sister, Christine.
 Towards the end of 1986, the family left village life behind and moved to the picturesque market town of Farnham in Surrey.
-There, Carole became close with a group of women she met in aerobics class, and together they went to The Redgrave Theatre’s stage production of “The Rocky Horror Picture Show” in full costume.
-She was also a favorite of Melanie and Jennifer's friends, her kitchen often full of teenagers who found her hilarious.
+There, Carole became close with a group of women she met in aerobics class, and together they went to The Redgrave Theatre’s stage production of The Rocky Horror Picture Show in full costume.
+She was also a favorite of Melanie and Jennifer’s friends, her kitchen often full of teenagers who found her entertaining as well as kind.

-In 1987, it was back to America for the Fallons and back to nursing for Carole, first as a floor nurse at Tallahassee Community Hospital in Florida and then as a hospice nurse in Lewisburg, Pennsylvania.
-Carole considered hospice care her greatest calling.
-She was the founding director of the Compassionate Care Hospice Program at Evangelical Community Hospital in Lewisburg, and a fierce advocate for end-of-life pain management, educating doctors and dubbing herself "The Morphine Maven."
-Once both girls had left for college, Carole and Michael moved to Philadelphia, where she spent the last few years of her career as a nurse for disabled adults.
-From there, she continued to accompany Michael as his work took him to Toronto, Canada, rural Cambridgeshire in England, Philadelphia once more — and finally to Shanghai, China.
+In 1987, it was back to America for the Fallons and back to nursing for Carole, first as a floor R.N. at Tallahassee Community Hospital and then as hospice nurse in Lewisburg, Pennsylvania.
+Aside from being a mother, Carole considered hospice care her greatest calling.
+She was the founding director of the Compassionate Care Hospice Program at Evangelical Community Hospital in Lewisburg, and a fierce advocate for end-of-life pain management, educating doctors and dubbing herself “The Morphine Maven.”

-Despite a series of grueling health challenges, Carole loved to laugh, sing, tell silly stories and dance.
-She frequently reminded her family that as a young woman she could "kick her own height."
+Despite a series of grueling health challenges, Carole loved to laugh, sing, be silly and dance.
+She frequently reminded her family that as a young woman she could “kick her own height.”
 She loved candles and fairy lights and ambiance; she hated overhead lights.
+She loved making up words and expressions that permanently entered the family lexicon, and she liked that her Confirmation name, Thérèse, was French.

 Carole Anne Thérèse Houston Fallon was a light in the world.
-We are heartbroken to lose her, and she will forever be missed.
+We are heartbroken to lose her and she will forever be missed.

 Visitation will be held on Tuesday, March 31, 2026 from 3:30 PM - 5:30 PM at Fort Myers Memorial Gardens Funeral Home, 1589 Colonial Blvd., Fort Myers, FL 33907.